masanpoc/proyecto/README.md

 This repository is a desktop/mobile React app built with create-react-app that has the following useful to have components:

--Responsive Carousel with Autoplay
+*Responsive Carousel with Autoplay
--Article
+*Article
 -Audio player
 -Storyline with pinning and audio play/based on scroll-position -Intro with magnifier effect + split word effect